0n0w1c/Foundations/readme.md

 ---

-* Compatible with personal logistics for construction and deconstruction.
+* Compatible with personal logistics for construction and deconstruction
-* Foundations button is disabled while in remote view.
+* Foundations button is disabled while in remote view
 * Shortcut to toggle display of the Foundations button
 * In-game settings for automated tile placement for 1x1 electric poles, inserters, belts, splitters, and loaders
 * Multi-player compatible